changgang/steps/README.md

 2. Compile CXSparse as static library.
 You can find CXSparse.cbp in the code/ folder.
 3. Compile CppTest as static library.
 You can find CppTest.cbp in the code/ folder.
 4. Compile STEPS as dynamic library or exectuable file.
 Include libCSparse.a, libCXSparse.a, and libCpptest.a.

+## How to build in shell mode (Linux)
+To build in Linux shell mode, you can simply run the linux_make.sh.
+There is the procedure:
+1. Download and install the cbp2make from https://sourceforge.net/projects/cbp2make/.
+Remember to add x mode to the cbp2make file to make executable.
+2. Add x mode to the linux_make.sh file to make it executable.
+3. Run linux_make.sh.

 ## How to use stepspy
 stepspy is a Python module of advanced APIs of STEPS.
 It enables most of STEPS applications.
 It is recommended to use stepspy in Python 3 of 64-bit version.